Updated: Jul 12

 In California, the following is the basic legal definition of workplace retaliation: Because you engaged in a protected practice, your employer takes punitive action against you or mistreats you.

 Assume your employer retaliates against you for exercising your legal rights by making your working conditions intolerable, forcing you to leave.
 In that case, you may be eligible to file a wrongful termination lawsuit against your employer.

-Other types of workplace retaliation, on the other hand, can be more subtle–and hence harder to spot.
+On the other hand, other types of workplace retaliation can be more subtle–and hence harder to spot.
 The following are some obvious signs that your boss is retaliating against you:

-Even though your past ratings were positive, you begin to receive negative performance evaluations.
+Even though your past ratings were positive, you began to receive negative performance evaluations.